eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     [2,]   30   34
     [3,]   13   20

-For visualization purposes, we need the data in a different configuration — note the dimensions of the data:
+For visualisation purposes, we need the data in a different configuration — note the dimensions of the data:

 ``` r